Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Results and Discussion

 One of the noteworthy features of a liquid argon detector is its sensitivity to both electron and muon events.
-In order to explore if there is any synergy between these, we show in \autoref{fig:chi_oct_sen_tr-41-90-90m} how $\chi^2$ for octant sensitivity from muon (red) and electron events (blue) varies with $\theta_{23}^{\rm{test}}$ for true values of $\theta_{23}=41^\circ, \delta_{13}=-90^\circ,\delta_{14}=90^\circ$ for beam (left) and atmospheric (right) neutrinos.
+In order to explore if there is any synergy between these, we show in \autoref{fig:chi_oct_sen_tr-41-90-90m} how the value of $\chi^2$ for octant sensitivity from muon (red) and electron events (blue) varies with $\theta_{23}^{\rm{test}}$.
+These sensitivity curves are obtained using true values of $\theta_{23}=41^\circ, \delta_{13}=-90^\circ,\delta_{14}=90^\circ$ for beam (left) and atmospheric (right) neutrinos.

 The observations from \autoref{fig:chi_oct_sen_tr-41-90-90m} are as follows, \begin{itemize} \item In the case of beam neutrinos, the octant sensitivity for appearance channel increases with $\theta_{23}^{\rm{test}}$ whereas the sensitivity for disappearance channel mimics the nature of $\sin^2 2\theta_{23}$ with minima at $41^\circ$, and $50^\circ$.
 This different feature of octant sensitivity for $P_{\mu e}, P_{\mu\mu}$ channels can be seen in \autoref{fig:events_e_oct}.
-When we combine these two channels, the position of minimum sensitivity at $\theta_{23}^{\rm{test}}=50^\circ$ is still guided by muon events but due rising nature of electron $\chi^2$ a large octant sensitive contribution gets added and increases the overall value of the $\chi^2$.
+When we combine these two channels, the position of minimum sensitivity at $\theta_{23}^{\rm{test}}=50^\circ$ is still guided by muon events but due to the rising nature of electron $\chi^2$ a large octant sensitive contribution gets added and increases the overall value of the $\chi^2$.